gourmetjs/gourmet-ssr/docs/tutorial-1.md

 Switching between views inside the same page happens on the client-side, and no round-trip to the server is made.
 On the other hand, each page is a completely separated HTML endpoint from the other.
 A transition between pages always happens in a clean, new browser session.

 Using Gourmet SSR, you are not limited to a single HTML page for your whole app.
 In fact, splitting your app into multiple pages is an encouraged pattern for better user experience.
-At least, you must separate the content for the authenticated state from the unauthenticated public content for security.
+At the least, you must separate the content for the authenticated state from the unauthenticated public content for security reasons.
 With this in mind, we structured our pages and views as below.

 ```text
 PublicPage --+-- LoginView